 A symptom of advanced cervical carcinoma is intermenstrual bleeding in a premenopausal patient.
 Other commonly reported symptoms include heavier menstrual flow, menorrhagia, and/or postcoital bleeding.
 With effective screening, early cervical cancer is generally asymptomatic.

-Less frequently, patients with advanced cancer will present with signs of advanced disease, such as bowel obstruction and renal failure due to urinary tract obstruction.
+Less frequently, patients with advanced cancer will present with signs of advanced disease, such as back pain, bowel obstruction, and renal failure due to urinary tract obstruction.
 Only rarely are asymptomatic patients with a normal screening Pap smear found to have a lesion on the cervix as their only sign or symptom of cervical cancer.
 Foul-smelling vaginal discharge, pelvic pain, or both are occasionally observed.